MathiasRossen/AnotherBot/README.md

 * Save a list of bot mods in singleton ✔
 * Test thoroughly, furiously and intensely

+* Rewrite rules for adding scores.
+I found a problem with MHW only saving the 5 best times you've had for a specific arena run.
+This means that if you have 5 runs with a DB, let's say 2 mins, 3 mins, 4 mins, 5 mins, 6 mins.
+If you then start a new challenge with another weapon for example Light Bowgun on 7 mins, then you wouldn't be able to retrieve the intended image for the score.
+So i'm rewriting the way that users enter scores, so that they will no longer contain an image, but instead the contender will keep a screenshot of their kill screen in case someone claims fake.
+This does not guarantee that times are genuine, but neither did the old method.
+After all, this is designed to be used in a small environment, where legitimacy is not a problem.

 # NuGet packages:
 * Discord.Net
 * sqlite-net-pcl